scrabbletank/farhome-rules/dmsguide.md

 You channel the masks power to create a large orb of negative energy.
 You send the orb crashing into the earth, hitting all creatures in a 3x3 area centered on a position in range.
 All creatures hit make a Dexterity save vs your curse spellcasting.
 On hit they take 3 wounds in damage, plus an additional wound die for each crit.

 If this would reduce a creature to 0 wounds their body is consumed by the Orb, vaporizing and leaving no body behind.
-This manuever can be used once, afterwhich you must long rest before using again.
+This maneuver can be used once, afterwhich you must long rest before using again.

 #### Boneplate Armor
 *Magic Leather Armor +1, Requires Attunement*

 Leather armor with bones woven to reinforce it.
-Once per long rest, you may cast _Cloud of Teeth_ without a codex or expending a spell slot.
+Once per long rest, you may cast _Cloud of Teeth_ at 3rd level.

 #### Emillion's Everyday Enchantments